 When you use the

-COPY function on a distributed hypertable, the access
+COPY statement on a distributed hypertable, the access

 node switches each data node to copy mode and then routes each row to the